-Stay tuned for blog posts dedicated to our use of Essentials in Writing and Essentials in Literature throughout the year, as well as videos with the author to discuss our experiences!
+See my post and videos about our first impressions of Essentials in Writing and Essentials in Literature here.
+Stay tuned for mid-year and end-of-year updates, as well as videos with the author to discuss our experiences!

 My daughter has always struggled with math.
 We’ve tried many different programs and approaches, but it just hasn’t ever gotten easier for her.
 We started researching this summer to see if we could find something that might finally make the difference for her.